What are the risks linked to the Participatory Notes?

 The absence of a fixed return and of a predetermined date of reimbursement in cash

 The Participatory Notes offer no fixed return.
 The return is exclusively linked to the performance of the underlying asset (equity or loan).
-This means that investors through Notes will only be paid cash sums if the underlying assets pays out such sums.
+This means that investors through Participatory Notes will only be paid cash sums if the underlying assets pays out such sums.
 In case of equity, this means if, when and to the extent that dividends (very rare) or exit proceeds are paid.
-In case of debt, this means interests payments and principal reimbursements.
-Notes linked to loans will thus only procure cash payments to investors if, when and to the extent that the loan is reimbursed or the interests are paid.
+In case of a loan, this means interests payments and principal reimbursements.
+Participatory Notes linked to loans will thus only procure cash payments to investors if, when and to the extent that the loan is reimbursed or the interests are paid.

 No guarantee exists as to these payments or the timing of such timings.
 However, Spreds Finance is obliged and will obviously pay the investors any sums received from the underlying assets as soon as it has received such payments.